Bigelow Expandable Activity Module: Deployment and status

 In early 2015, BEAM was scheduled for deployment on the next available ISS transport vehicle, SpaceX CRS-8, which was scheduled for launch in September 2015.
 Due to a rocket failure during the SpaceX CRS-7 launch in June 2015, the delivery of BEAM was delayed.
-The successful launch of SpaceX CRS-8 took place on 8 April 2016, and the Dragon cargo vehicle was berthed to the nadir port of Harmony node on 10 April 2016.
-On 16 April 2016, British astronaut Tim Peake extracted BEAM from Dragon's trunk using Canadarm2, and installed it on the aft port of Tranquility node.
+The successful launch of SpaceX CRS-8 took place on April 8, 2016, and the Dragon cargo vehicle was berthed to the nadir port of Harmony node on April 10, 2016.
+On April 16, 2016, British astronaut Tim Peake extracted BEAM from Dragon's trunk using Canadarm2, and installed it on the aft port of Tranquility node.

-The first attempt at module inflation took place on 26 May 2016, and was suspended after higher-than-expected air pressure inside BEAM was detected with minimal expansion of the module.
+The first attempt at module inflation took place on May 26, 2016, and was suspended after higher-than-expected air pressure inside BEAM was detected with minimal expansion of the module.
 The attempt was terminated after two hours.
-The failure to expand and unfold may be result of the unanticipated 10-month delay in module inflation, which may have caused the fabric layers to stick together.
-The module was expanded on 28 May 2016 over the course of seven hours, with air being injected 25 times for a total of 2 minutes 27 seconds.
+The failure to expand and unfold may be the result of the unanticipated 10-month delay in module inflation, which may have caused the fabric layers to stick together.
+The module was expanded on May 28, 2016, over the course of seven hours, with air being injected 25 times for a total of 2 minutes 27 seconds.
 Its length was extended 170 cm from its stowed configuration, 2.5 cm less than expected.
 After expansion was complete, air tanks aboard BEAM were opened to equalize air pressure in the module with that of the ISS.
-The module was to be monitored for two years.
+The module was originally to be monitored for two years.